s5k/lienquan-backend/README.md

 - [x] Implement Upload image API
 - [x] Refactor query builder to repository for clean code
 - [x] Refactor controllers for to not "reinvent the wheel"
+- [x] Implement Dependency Injection
+- [ ] Use Decorators of Typescript for more readable and reusable

 ## Contributing